Derpford/runninghell/readme.md

 If you need to get up high, crouch and jump without pressing any movement keys.
 Combine with a Pulsar Jump off of a wall for even *MORE* height!

 6. Vacuum Brake:
 Press and hold the ALTFIRE key to slow yourself to a crawl, sucking in nearby coins in the process.
 Note that this won't suck in gems--you have to pick those up the hard way.
+Holding this for just over half a second will enable a Vacuum Dash in the direction you're currently facing.
+You can charge a Vacuum Dash for up to 1 second.

+7. Trim Pulse
+Press the CROUCH key as you're landing to convert vertical fall speed to forward speed!

 # Won't this completely break most maps?